nestauk/ds-cookiecutter/docs/docs/structure.md

         return pd.read_csv("path/to/file", sep="\t", dtype={"sic_code": str})
 ```

-### Roadmap

-On the [roadmap](../roadmap#Schema) is a speculative plan to explore the use of [pydantic](https://pydantic-docs.helpmanual.io/) to specify and validate data-schemas.

 ## Pipeline components - `src/pipeline`

 This folder contains pipeline components.
 Put as much data-science as possible here.

 We recommend the use of [metaflow](https://docs.metaflow.org) to write these pipeline components.

-In the coming months as we roll out [utilities and documentation to smooth out some of the rough edges of metaflow](../roadmap#Metaflow), this will become less of a recommendation and more of a stipulation.

 Using metaflow: